anttipham/Recommender-Systems/assignment3/README.md

 ### Provide detailed explanations and clarifications about why the method you propose works well for the case of sequential group recommendations (Score: 25%)

+Some explanations have probably been explained above, but we will summarize the most important points here.

 Our method contains several key components that ensure that the method works well for sequential group recommendations.

 1. Group Aggregation Methods